 At Maryland EXCELS Level 4, programs request a CLASS assessor to conduct CLASS observations.

 Something about this system stood out to me.
 While programs can receive higher subsidy reimbursement rates by doing a self- or outside assessment and publishing a rating of Level 3, 4, or 5, their scores don’t impact their quality rating.
 Instead, CLASS scores are used to create a Program Improvement Plan.

 The child care provider's focus is on continuous quality improvement —not on their scores, not on the numbers.
 It's a way to get programs to follow the mission of EXCELS, that continuous quality improvement of child care and early education services to children and families, is more important than hitting the right numbers.

 I'm excited to stay in touch with Andrea and hope to hear more about the results of their validation study.
-I'm looking forward to catching up with her again at #InterAct2017.
 Until then—best of luck to everyone involved with Maryland EXCELS!

 Receive timely updates delivered straight to your inbox.